Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks

 \begin{lem}\cite{buzaglo} Let $D_1$ and $D_2$ be two pseudo-disks in the plane.
 Let $x$ and $y$ be two points in $D_1\setminus D_2$.
 Let $a$ and $b$ be two points in $D_2\setminus D_1$.
 Let $e$ be any Jordan arc connecting $x$ and $y$ that is fully contained in $D_1$.
 Let $f$ be any Jordan arc connecting $a$ and $b$ that is fully contained in $D_2$.
 Then $e$ and $f$ cross an even number of times. \end{lem}

 The Hanani-Tutte theorem then implies that the Delaunay-graph of points with respect to pseudo-disks is planar.

 If we additionally assume that the pseudo-disks in the family are all convex, then just like in the case of disks and homothets of a convex region, we can draw the edges as straight-line segments.
 As the regions are convex, the drawing of an edge $pq$ indeed lies inside every pseudo-disk containing both $p$ and $q$.
-Furthermore, two adjacent edges do not intersect while non-adjacent edges intersect at most once and by Lemma \ref{lem:disjointedges} an even number of times, thus they also do not intersect.
+Furthermore, two adjacent edges never intersect, while non-adjacent edges could intersect at most once, and by Lemma \ref{lem:disjointedges} an even number of times, thus they also never intersect.
 Thus, this is a plane drawing of the Delaunay-graph.